FlawlessNa/Legends/README.md

 - [ ] Look into using Profilers (cProfile, line_profiler) to identify bottlenecks in the code
 - [ ] Look into "blocked" generators could wait on a mp.Event/Condition semaphore to reduce CPU consumption
 - [ ] Convert generators into asynchronous generators?
 Each becomes an infinite "task" (in child process) that run concurrently
   - With this framework, perhaps each generator can await on a QueueAction it submits and this "blocks" itself for the duration
+- [ ] Look into using asyncio DEBUG mode (PYTHONASYNCIODEBUG=1) to identify potential issues with the code

 ## Leeching Branch - TODOs
 - [ ] Multi-client blockers